What are the requirements for operating SIMATIC WinCC in a Windows network?

 In Windows the "lmhosts" file is located in the following storage path.

 Open the file with the text editor and enter all the computers that can be reached in the network according to the example in the file.
 Delete the comments above the entries and then save the changes in the file.

 - If you edit the "lmhosts.sam" file in the path above, you have to change the name to "lmhosts" to enable.
 The "lmhosts.sam" file is a sample file that has no effect on the system.
 The changes only become effective after restarting the computer.
 Make these changes on all the computers.

 - In order to further optimize the name resolution in the network you write the code word "#PRE" after each entry (default maximum of 100 entries).
 Entries with this code word are buffered in the cache right at system start.
 In the case of IP address resolution, the cache is read out first and then the lmhosts file if not all of the computer names can be resolved.

 - By default the "lmhosts" file is imported via the network card setting for the terminal bus.

-- In large networks, in addition to the "lmhosts" file you should also configure the "hosts" file from the same directory in order to speed up name resolution.
-Bear in mind that the syntax of the "lmhosts" and "hosts" files is different.
+- In large networks, you should configure either the "lmhosts" file or the "hosts" file in order to speed up name resolution.
+Bear in mind that the syntax of the "lmhosts" file and the "hosts" file is different.